WasmEdge/docs/docs/start/build-and-run/cli.md

 # The `wasmedge` CLI

-After intalling WasmEdge, you can use the `wasmedge` CLI to execute a WASM files.
+After installing WasmEdge, you can use the `wasmedge` CLI to execute a WASM files.
 We will cover how to run WASM files with WasmEdge on your own machine and Docker images.

 The `wasmedge` binary is a command line interface (CLI) program that runs WebAssembly programs.